-Many of the online “trading platforms” are built on software similar to gambling sites and scammers can manipulate the odds in their favour whenever they please.
-Even if you appear to make money using a binary option site, actually getting it out is impossible.
-Binary options site operators loose if their users win, so it is easy to see why this is the case.
+These trading platforms are built on the same type of software as online gambling or casino sites.
+Since the scammers can manipulate the results of the bet behind the scenes any way or any time they want, the house always wins.
+Even if you appear to make money using a binary option site, actually getting it out is nearly impossible.
+Binary options site operators lose if their users win, so it is easy to see why this is the case.

 Avoid binary options at all costs.
 As the saying goes, when you gamble the house always wins, and that is certainly the case in online binary options trading scams.